Grab unveils its smart city vision to be an everyday app for consumers

 As Grab’s service offerings expand, more and more consumers, drivers, delivery couriers and merchants will get to benefit in many ways:

 - Payments: By expanding the use of GrabPay as a mobile wallet beyond transport, both consumers and merchants have a more seamless and secure way of transacting.
 Consumers can enjoy the benefits of a cashless society such as greater convenience and more seamless retail experience, while traditional, cash-based businesses are able to increase productivity and save business costs by going cashless.
-With a large transport and food user base, GrabPay and GrabRewards will also become real revenue drivers for micro-entrepreneurs and small businesses, giving them access to new consumers in an affordable way.
+With a larger user base, GrabPay and GrabRewards will also become real revenue drivers for micro-entrepreneurs and small, medium-sized businesses, giving them access to new customers in an affordable way.

 - Financial services: Grab’s fintech offerings create new economic opportunities for millions of unbanked and underbanked consumers, drivers and small businesses across Southeast Asia.
 Over 6 million micro-entrepreneurs across the region have been enabled by Grab’s platform to date, and Grab targets to enable 100 million micro-entrepreneurs by 2020.
-Driver-partners can build credit histories with Grab to qualify for financial services like loans that they previously never had access to.
-They can also enjoy innovative in-app insurance solutions to protect their vehicles, livelihoods and families.
+Grab driver partners will also get to enjoy innovative in-app insurance solutions to protect their vehicles, livelihoods and families, for example, access to loss of income insurance, personal accident policies and motor insurance.